Updated: February 8th, 2026

 These factors can also make it extremely difficult to shed those pounds once you have them.
 Weight loss resistance can result from an imbalanced microbiome, among other factors.

 The primary function of your digestive system is to break down food to be used as energy or disposed of as waste.
-When it doesn’t break down foods properly, you may not absorb enough necessary nutrients, and you may also hold on to waste and toxins leaving you bloated and/or constipated.
+When it doesn’t break down foods properly, you may not absorb enough necessary nutrients; you also might hold on to waste and toxins leaving you bloated and/or constipated.
 If you can’t absorb crucial vitamins, minerals and nutrients, you could also be dealing with a lower metabolic rate, which can leave you exhausted and holding on to excess fat.

 After a while, these women think that the way they feel is simply how aging feels.
 But that’s just not true!
 Even when symptoms are mild, when they’re ever present it wears on your body – and mind!
 That’s why it’s so important to know there IS something you can do about it.